Pink corydoras

-The pink corydoras (Corydoras axelrodi) is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Meta River basin in Colombia.
+The pink corydoras (Hoplisoma axelrodi) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the Meta River basin in Colombia.
 A maximum body length of 4.2 cm has been reported.
 It was named in honor of pet-book publisher Herbert R. Axelrod (1927–2017), who helped collect type series and sent it to the Senckenberg Museum in Frankfurt, Germany.